 Bedsores commonly form when someone spends a lot of time lying down due to an illness or age.
 The skin is put under a lot of pressure, and in certain areas the skin can first redden, then blister, and subsequently, form an ulcer.

-To prevent this happening, we recommend you read the following article.
+To avoid and treat bedsores, we recommend you read the following article.

 What are bedsores?

-Patients that have to rest for long periods tend to suffer from what are also known as “pressure ulcers.”
+Patients that have to sit or lie down for long periods tend to suffer from what we also know as “pressure sores.”
 These wounds can be very painful and can further increase the inability of the person to move.

 The risk factors that increase the formation of bedsores include:

 - Urinary incontinence or lack of bladder control

 - Malnutrition or dehydration